timhawker/pwforecast/README.md

 ## PwForecast

-A Python module to charge/discharge Powerwall based on solar forecast and peak/off-peak tariffs.
+A Python module to charge/discharge Tesla Powerwall based on solar forecast and peak/off-peak tariffs.

 Utilises the excellent [TeslaPy](https://github.com/tdorssers/TeslaPy) by Tim Dorssers.